dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-jiujitsu-classes-in-queens.md

 date: 2023-09-01T05:55:32.610Z
 description: Dive deep into kids jiujitsu - a martial art that promotes physical strength, discipline, and character development in children
+thumbnail: /img/big-apple-pic-05.png
 home: false
 tags:
+  - Kids-Martial-Arts
+  - Jiujitsu-for-Kids
+  - Jackson-Heights
-  - Kids-Martial-Arts, Jiujitsu-for-Kids, Jiujitsu-near-me, Jackson-Heights, Queens
+  - Queens
 ---
-# What is Kids' Jiujitsu?
+# What is Kids Jiujitsu?

 Kids jiujitsu is a martial art focusing on grappling and ground techniques, offering children a holistic blend of physical training and mental growth.

 # Why Choose Jiujitsu for Children?